cyberxml/log4j-poc/README.md

 ### Description

-The rmeote exploit code in this demo is based on that found at https://github.com/kozmer/log4j-shell-poc
+The remote exploit code in this demo is based on that found at https://github.com/kozmer/log4j-shell-poc

 ### Prerequisites